hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

   not see any point in permissioning because the described feature remains an internal interface of the application.
 Even if we do then we can restrict the access to that feature by using a proxy as suggested in the documentation.
-- Should the system notify its user about the statuses of new connections or leave the status check to the end user?
 - Should our team include the integration example of this solution for Consul?